 Input is Yes or No. The default is Yes.
 Yes implies the simulation will be run on all the included RunPeriod objects.
 Note that each RunPeriod object constitutes an “environment” and warmup convergence (see earlier topic under the Building object) will occur for each.

+Field: Do HVAC Sizing Simulation for Sizing Periods

+This field is optional.
+It can be used to enable certain advanced sizing calculations that rely on simulating the sizing periods to collect information.
+This is currently only applicable when sizing plant loops using the sizing option called Coincident.

+Field: Maximum Number of HVAC Sizing Simulation Passes

+This field is optional and is only used if the previous field is set to Yes.
+The HVAC Sizing Simulation approach can use iteration to improve sizing calculations.
+Each iteration is a Sizing Pass.
+This field is used to manually place an upper limit the number of passes that the sizing algorithms can use.

 An IDF example:

 SimulationControl,